AaronMHurst/python_egaf/README.md

 >>> edata = e.load_egaf()
 ```

 A `Jupyter` notebook is provided illustrating use of the various methods for access and manipulation of the EGAF data.
 Additionally, a few analysis methods commonly adopted in the analysis of thermal-neutron capture data are also included in the `pyEGAF` software package.
 Launch the notebook provided in the `notebook` folder and execute the cells to run through the example use cases.
-This notebook also has a `matplotlib` Python-packagae dependency.
+This notebook also has a `matplotlib` Python-package dependency.

 # Docstrings